BarkhatovN/corp-fin/README.md

 ### EBITDA Margins

 `EBITDA margin is a measurement of a company's operating profitability as a percentage of its total revenue.
 It is equal to earnings before interest, tax, depreciation and amortization (EBITDA) divided by total revenue.
-Because EBITDA excludes interest, depreciation, amortization and taxes, __EBITDA margin can provide an investor, business owner or financial professional with a clear view of a company's operating profitability and cash flow__.`
+Because EBITDA excludes interest, depreciation, amortization and taxes, EBITDA margin can provide an investor, business owner or financial professional with a clear view of a company's operating profitability and cash flow.`

 **EBITDA Margins = EBIT / Sales**